 What happens if the shop goes out of business?

 If you pay a deposit and the shop goes out of business, it may be very difficult to either get the item or get your deposit back.
-If the business goes into liquidation or receivership you become a creditor, but other creditors such as staff, the Revenue, banks etc are likely to take priority in terms of payments.
+If the business goes into liquidation or receivership you become a creditor.
+Other creditors such as staff, the Revenue, banks etc are likely to take priority over you in terms of payments.